GuyARoss/sequential-commands/readme.md

 __E.g.__
-When a system is provided the following statement
-"Add 52 to the low of San Francisco" intuitively as humans we know at a high level we really need to complete 2 tasks here, first we need to find the low of san francisco and second add 52 to that value.
+When a system is provided the following statement "*Add 52 to the low of San Francisco*" intuitively as humans we know at a high level we really need to complete 2 tasks here, first we need to find the low of san francisco and second add 52 to that value.

 #### Approach:
 Ya.. just trying a couple ideas out here.. will come back to this with some findings. maybe..